-Should I be using the Channels API or a custom channel or both?
+Should I be using the Channel API (Application Channels) or a custom channel or both?

 How does Front communicate which user sent the message to my system?